Maia313/async/fetch.md

 ### Why is the Fetch API important?

-The `Fetch API` is a much needed improvement over XMLHttpRequest, the old API for making network request.
+The `Fetch API` is a much needed improvement over XMLHttpRequest - the old API for making network request.
 The Fetch API is built into most modern browsers and also returns Promises.

 + What are we going to learn?